Dedicated Student Crimes Attorneys Ready To Fight For You

 - William & Mary

 We have aggressively and effectively handled many student crime cases for parents located outside of central Virginia who were unable to travel to VA to assist their son or daughter.
-If this describes you, you need to know that your student’s or minor child’s legal affairs are being handled conscientiously, competently, and inexpensively by a 21-year veteran trial lawyer.
+If this describes you, you need to know that your student’s or minor child’s legal affairs are being handled conscientiously, competently, and inexpensively by a trial lawyer.
 Your rights and interests are in good hands.

 Do not hesitate to call our Richmond law office when a crisis of this nature strikes your family.
 Our legal practitioners want to begin helping you as soon, and as effectively, as we can.